Kuala Lumpur Festivals And Events

 During this time, expect to see some of F1’s biggest names, along with hordes of racing fans from across the world, all come to Kuala Lumpur, creating a buzz Read More...

 Location: Sepang International Circuit

 MotoGP Malaysia 2016 is a highly-anticipated motorcycle racing event in Kuala Lumpur which takes place every year at the Sepang International Circuit.
 Also known as the Shell Malaysia Motorcycle Grand Prix, the event also hosts 80 bike-themed booths, on and off-track entertainment, top motorcycle manufacturers such as Honda, Yamaha, Ducati, Suzuki and Aprilia, and not forgetting an impressive line-up of the best riders from all over the world.
 Read More...

 Date: 29th October, 2016

 The Indians in Malaysia, predominantly Hindus, celebrate this festival which is also called 'Diwali' or Festival of Lights.
 During this day, Hindus offer prayers of thanksgiving and conduct cleansing rituals in temples and household altars.
 To prepare for the celebration, Hindus conduct a massive spring-cleaning of their homes, adding decorative designs made out of coloured rice and placing them on walls and floors.
 Their homes will also be lit with oil lamps, place strategically around different areas especially on the porch and balcony.

-Temples, on the other hand, will be lavishly coated in flowers and offerings of fruit and coconut milk are placed at altars by devotees.
-Some devotees prepare for this festival by going on a fast or vegetarian diet.
+Temples, on the other hand, will be lavishly coated in flowers and offerings of fruit and coconut milk are placed at altars by

 Date: Throughout December